-Here are a list of great blogs, which I really enjoy.
+Here are a list of great blogs, which I recommend and endorse.

 Nile Rodgers: Nile is a friend and someone I’ve worked with, during the promotion of his life story — Le Freak: An Upside Down Story of Family, Disco, and Destiny.
 Prior to this, I’d already been a huge fan of Nile’s work for decades.
 As you probably already know, Nile Rodgers co founded one of the best known funk bands of all time, Chic.
 He’s worked with many of the biggest names in music; from Michael Jackson, Mick Jagger and David Bowie to Duran Duran, Sister Sledge and Diana Ross!